 Enterprises that deploy AI-powered applications for cybersecurity or business should engage security professionals in the early stages to assess vulnerabilities, considering the fact that hackers are now similarly armed.
 The assessment should also include any new business processes that arise from the use of AI.

 – Madhumita Bhattacharyya, Managing Director, Protiviti

 AI is already a competitive differentiator for many companies.
 And while hackers are deploying AI themselves, AI is a particularly valuable tool in the arsenal of cybersecurity teams.
-The best strategy for an organization is to embrace the potential benefits of AI and find opportunities to implement AI-based business solutions and cybersecurity applications of AI while also considering how AI might be used against the enterprise and integrating defensive thinking within its applications.
+The best strategy for an organisation is to embrace the potential benefits of AI and find opportunities to implement AI-based business solutions and cybersecurity applications of AI while also considering how AI might be used against the enterprise and integrating defensive thinking within its applications.
 For any new AI system, cybersecurity and data privacy risks should be considered from the outset and kept top-of-mind throughout the system’s life cycle, as new threats and new cyber defense opportunities arise.
-These measures will ensure AI implementations realize promised advantages, while diminishing potential risk.
+These measures will ensure AI implementations realise promised advantages, while diminishing potential risk.

 How Protiviti Can Help

 Anyone deploying AI — to support their line of business or in the cybersecurity function — should engage qualified professionals early to evaluate current and new system risk, to think innovatively about anticipating new threats, and to secure AI systems against all the new threats that accompany them.
 Protiviti is a leading provider of cybersecurity and risk management consulting services, including advising clients on how to implement and secure AI effectively in their business.
 Our team of AI experts performs threat modeling to identify the full spectrum of possible threats, identifies vulnerabilities through reviews of the code itself, and assists with system architecture and implementation.
 We also perform “red team” exercises to expose vulnerabilities in an AI system and achieve a specific outcome.